 Fixing an over-mulching problem

-Over-mulching trees is often referred to as creating a “mulch volcano.”
-Unfortunately, this mistake is made even amongst landscape pros.
+The process of over-mulching trees is often referred to as creating a “mulch volcano.”
+Unfortunately, this mistake is made even among landscape pros.
 If you’ve inherited a property with mulch volcanoes, it’s important to understand how to remedy the issue.

 Whealton says that the obvious sign of buried root flares is not being able to visually locate it.
 But sometimes you or your clients may notice symptoms of an over-mulched tree ahead of anything else.